QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 \end{align}
 $$

-We can use the `ClosedFormTrans` to compute and plot the transition of the economy for $20$ periods, after which the economy will be fairly close to the new steady state.
+We can simulate the transition of the economy for $20$ periods, after which the economy will be fairly close to the new steady state.

 The first step is to prepare sequences of policy variables that describe the fiscal policy change.
 In this example, we need to define the determinant sequences of government expenditure $\{G_t\}_{t=0}^{T}$ and debt level $\{D_t\}_{t=0}^{T+1}$ in advance, and then pass it to the solver.